We are passionate about our wonderful Peak District and love sharing our special place with everyone.

 Hoe Grange Farm is a traditional 250-acre grassland farm near Ashbourne, Matlock and Bakewell, on the edge of the southern Peak District where David grew up milking cows.

 The traditional stone barns around the yard were used for cattle so we decided to build two new log cabins; an open opportunity to be inclusive and provide accessible accommodation.
-It was a bold decision, but one that we have never regretted, so please check out our stylish self catering holiday accommodation options.
+It was a big change from farming full-time, but one that we have never regretted, so please check out our stylish self catering holiday accommodation options.

-We no longer milk so our small heard of beef cows keep their calves all year.
+We no longer milk, so our small heard of Hereford beef cows keep their calves all year.
 We then sell these calves as “stores” to other farmers who finish them to become the finest English beef.

 There are lots of things to explore on and around our farm.
 The Peak District is a treasure trove of flora and fauna and at certain times of year you can see rare plants such as orchids and cowslips.